Play Modes Overview

 Comparing the modes

-Section titled “Comparing the modes”| Feature | Default | Auto | Single Output |
+Section titled “Comparing the modes”| Feature | Default | Single Output |

-| Per-clip output assignment | ✅ Yes | Optional | ❌ No |
+| Per-clip output assignment | ✅ Yes | ❌ No |

-| Clips stack on same output | ✅ Yes | Optional (A only if exclusive) | ✅ Yes |
+| Clips stack on same output | ✅ Yes (unless exclusive) | ✅ Yes |

-| Exclusive outputs | ❌ No | ✅ Optional | ❌ No |
+| Per-output exclusivity | ✅ Optional | ❌ No |

-| Best for | Complex routing | Live performance | Simple use |
+| Best for | Complex routing & live performance | Simple use |

 Per-clip behaviour settings